LarsK1/hass_solvis_control/README.md

 </details>

 # Prerequisites
-## Configuring the Solvis SC Device
+## Configuring the Solvis SC3 Device
 To use this integration, the Solvis device must have Modbus enabled.

 <details>